fedspendingtransparency/usaspending-api/data_changes.md

 **Code:** `etl/management/commands/load_usaspending_contracts.py`

 If a legacy USAspending contract record has a string description of the award type instead of a single character, we parse the string to find the appropriate single-character award type.

+## Awards

+**Data Source:** USAspending history and DATA Broker
+**Code:** `awards/models.py`

+Currently, award-level data coming from both legacy USAspending records and data broker submissions represents transactional information.
+In other words, we receive information about individual spending events against an award, but no records that represent the award itself.

+To make it easier for users to see the lifespan of an award, we create award records when loading the contract and financial assistance transactions.
+These award "holders" allow us group all related transactions together, so people can see the entire spending history.